High Altitude Baking: Fabulous lightened version of my best blueberry coffee cake, made fluffy with egg whites.

 - 1 cup blueberries

-In a small bowl, mix Streusel Topping ingredients together with a fork or pastry cutter until combined.
-Set aside.
+- In a small bowl, mix Streusel Topping ingredients together with a fork or pastry cutter until combined.

-For the Coffee Cake, beat butter, oil, and sugar in a large mixing bowl of a standing mixer until fluffy.
-I use the paddle attachment.
+- Beat the butter, oil, and sugar in the mixing bowl of a standing mixer fitted with the paddle attachment until fluffy.
 Beat in the egg yolks and vanilla extract.